 This casebook differs from other IP/antitrust casebooks in that it considers sources of competition policy other than antitrust, including those that emanate from the intellectual property laws themselves, and also related issues such as the relationship between market structure and innovation, the competitive consequences of regulatory rules governing technology competition such as net neutrality and interconnection, misuse, the first sale doctrine, the Digital Millenium Copyright Act (DMCA).
 The book is free for all to use and distribute, subject to restrictions contained in an open source license agreement printed in each chapter.
 Chapters will be updated frequently.
 The author uses this casebook for a three-unit class in Innovation and Competition Policy taught at the University of Iowa College of Law and available to first year law students as an elective.

 Hovenkamp, Herbert J., "Innovation and Competition Policy: Cases and Materials (2nd ed.): Chapter 1: Competition Policy and the Scope of Intellectual Property Protection" (2013).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1869.